mhuzaifadev/mhuzaifadev/README.md

 ### AI Developer & Researcher | Full Stack Developer

-- 🔭 I’m currently working with Tensorflow & PyTorch in GANs, Lamda, BERT and State of te Art AI Algorithms
+- 🔭 I’m currently working with Tensorflow & PyTorch in GANs, Lamda, BERT and State of the Art AI Algorithms
 - 🌱 I’m currently learning Azure, AWS, GCP Cloud Infrastructure Designing & Deployment, ROS, Django, State of the Art AI
 - 👯 I’m looking to collaborate on with other content creators and developers
 - 💬 Ask me about AI